Julian Kuo

 Kuo Jeng-liang (郭正亮 (Guō Zhèngliàng); born 24 June 1961), also known by his English name Julian Kuo, is a Taiwanese political scientist and politician who first served in the Legislative Yuan from 2002 to 2008 and was reappointed to the office from 2016 to 2020.

-Education
+Early life and education

+Kuo was born on June 24, 1961, in Kaohsiung, Taiwan.
+His ancestral home is in Zhangzhou, Fujian.
+He graduated from Kaohsiung Municipal Senior High School.

-After graduating from Kaohsiung Municipal Kaohsiung Senior High School, Kuo initially studied mechanical engineering at National Taiwan University (NTU) before switching to study psychology after his sophomore year.
-He graduated from NTU with a bachelor's degree in 1973 and completed two years of military service in the Republic of China Armed Forces before earning a master's degree in sociology from National Taiwan University in 1988.
-He then was awarded an Eisenhower Fellowship to complete doctoral studies in the United States, where he earned his Ph.D. in political science from Yale University in 1995 under professor James C. Scott.
-Kuo's doctoral dissertation was titled, "The Reach of the party-state organizing local politics in Taiwan."
+After high school, Kuo graduated from National Taiwan University with a bachelor's degree in psychology in 1973, completed two years of military service, and earned a master's degree in sociology from the university in 1988.
+He then was awarded an Eisenhower Fellowship to complete doctoral studies in the United States, earning his Ph.D. in political science from Yale University in 1995.
+His doctoral dissertation, completed under James C. Scott, was titled, "The Reach of the party-state organizing local politics in Taiwan."

 Upon receiving his doctorate, Kuo returned to Taiwan and began teaching political science at Soochow University in 1993.